kjhoerr/pantry/README.md

 ## Running the application in dev mode

 Developing both front-end and back-end in tandem needs some connecting.
 The GraphQL schema is accessible while the back-end is running, typically at `localhost:8080/graphql/schema.graphql`.
-Pantry uses the `graphql-codegen` library to query for that endpoint and automatically generate hooks for the front-end to utilize schema changes.
+Pantry uses the `graphql-codegen` library to query for that endpoint and automatically generate types for the front-end to utilize schema changes.
 This can be run with the command:

 ```shell script
 yarn codegen